Inventory management affects nearly every aspect of your business—but it especially affects your profits and cash flow.

 Poor inventory management practices and lagging warehouse procedures can lead to inaccurate financial data.

-Having an efficient inventory management software helps improve you stay on top of what's going on with your business, because it allows you to get more information and get it faster than if you did things manually.
+Having an efficient inventory management software helps ensure you stay on top of what's going on within your business, because it allows you to get more information and get it faster than if you did things manually.

 For example: If a business owner has set up inventory in their accounting system, but they are not using a consistent way of entering the data, they run the risk of running into negative inventory quantities.

-Having an accurate account on what’s being held is imperative to making informed decisions.
+Having an accurate account of what’s being held is imperative to making informed decisions.